gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Groovy 2.2.2

+Upgraded to Groovy 2.2.2 for running build scripts and plugins.

 ### New API for artifact resolution (i)

 Gradle 2.0 introduces a new, incubating API for resolving component artifacts.
 With this addition, Gradle now offers separate dedicated APIs for resolving